... because we understand

-Being involved in a car accident can be an extremely
+Being involved in a car accident can be a very stressful and frightening experience.

-- You should make sure you can identify the driver of the other vehicle and make sure you know who the owner of the other vehicle is.
+- You should also ensure that you identify the driver of the other vehicle, as well as knowing who the owner of that vehicle is as it may not be the driver.
 Ask yourself whether you fully know who insures the other vehicle.
-This is a vital piece of information if you plan to make a car accident claim on your insurance policy.
+This is a vital piece of information that you must find out if you plan to make a road traffic accident claim on your insurance policy.

-- Then note down the exact location of the collision and all the details as to how it happened.
-At this stage, it can be important to take photos.
-As most smartphones these days have a camera built in, it’s imperative not to forget the technology we have at hand.
-Photos are vital to prove actual damage to vehicles and exact locations, so be proactive and take as many as you can.
+- You should note down the exact location of the collision and all the details as to how it happened.
+At this stage, it can also be important to take photos of the scene of the accident.
+You should also take photos of the damage to your car or the other car.
+As most smartphones have built-in cameras, it can be fairly easy to get high-quality photos.
+Photographic evidence is extremely useful to highlight what actual damage was done to vehicles and the exact location of where this damage took place, so be proactive and take as many photos as you can.

-- Last but not least – report the accident to your insurers as soon as possible.
+- Last but certainly not least – report the accident to your insurers as soon as possible.